New York Times Breaks Tradition By Demanding We "End Our National Crisis" & Vote Trump Out

 Advertisement

-In an op-ed titled “End Our National Crisis” released by the editorial board of the New York Times today, the publishing powerhouse makes their case against re-electing Donald Trump, stating that the potential of Trump’s win “poses the greatest threat to American democracy since World War II.”
+In an op-ed titled “End Our National Crisis” released by the editorial board of the New York Times, the publishing powerhouse makes their case against re-electing Donald Trump, stating that the potential of Trump’s win “poses the greatest threat to American democracy since World War II.”

 “Mr. Trump’s ruinous tenure already has gravely damaged the United States at home and around the world.
 He has abused the power of his office and denied the legitimacy of his political opponents, shattering the norms that have bound the nation together for generations.
 He has subsumed the public interest to the profitability of his business and political interests.
 He has shown a breathtaking disregard for the lives and liberties of Americans.
 He is a man unworthy of the office he holds,” the op-ed states.
 It also references its previous coverage of his divisive rhetoric, racism and xenophobia.
 “Nov.
 3 can be a turning point.
 This is an election about the country’s future, and what path its citizens wish to choose.”